Minto Communities Ottawa

 Doing our part

-Q. What measures are being taken to reduce the spread of germs?
+Q. What measures are being taken to reduce the risk of community spread?

 Q. Is your staff coming into work?

-On site, we have enacted measures such as modified working hours and/or shifts in order to reduce the number of people on site at a time in support of social distancing.
+On site, we have enacted measures such as PPE and reducing the number of people on a site at a time in support of social distancing.
 We have amplified hygiene protocols and provided additional hand wash stations.
 The closure of our site offices to Trades and the public has also been put in place to minimize gathering.